Open Mike Eagle

-Michael W. Eagle II (born November 14, 1980), better known by his stage name Open Mike Eagle, is an American rapper, record producer and comedian.
+Michael W. Eagle II (born November 14, 1980), better known by his pseudonym Open Mike Eagle, is an American rapper, record producer and comedian.
 Originally from Chicago, Illinois, he is now based in Los Angeles, California, where he is a member of the hip hop collective Project Blowed.
 He has also been a member of Thirsty Fish, Swim Team, and Cavanaugh.

 Early life

-Born November 14, 1980, Eagle grew up in Chicago's Robert Taylor Homes and lived with his grandparents until he was 13 at which point he moved in with his mother.
-Mike also has a younger brother and sister.
-He attended Whitney M. Young Magnet High School and went on to Southern Illinois University Carbondale where he majored in psychology and also became the 2nd African American homecoming king in the schools centuries old history and a member of Alpha Phi Alpha fraternity.
+Born November 14, 1980, Eagle grew up in Chicago's Robert Taylor Homes and lived with his grandparents until he was 13, at which point he moved in with his mother.
+Eagle also has a younger brother and sister.
+He attended Whitney M. Young Magnet High School and went on to Southern Illinois University Carbondale where he majored in psychology.
+He became the 2nd African American homecoming king in the school's history, and a member of Alpha Phi Alpha fraternity.

 Eagle attended graduate school for one year, but quickly moved to Los Angeles to live with his dad.
 He began working for AmeriCorps for six months before getting a job at a non-profit halfway house.
 As he continued to work odd jobs, Mike rapped as a hobby before discovering Project Blowed and then creating Thirsty Fish.